joeblynch/webgl2-game-of-life/README.md

 are destroyed when 1/2 or greater of their neighbors exist, so that eventually only stable ordered structures and dead exists), and reaches a steady state in which all alive cells are oscillators.
 After this point, nothing new will happen, and continuing the simulation is no longer interesting.
 Once it's detected that every cell is either dead or an oscillator, the game is ended, and a new one begins.

+## History
+2018/12 - 2019/01: original implementation in JS
+2019/01 - 2019/03: WebGL implementation
+2019/03 - 2019/07: WebGL2 implementation, to allow for multiple shader outputs and integer textures 2019/07 - 2020/02: occasional tweaks, cleanup for GitHub arctic archive